-6 Exhibit E, Paragraph E.2.
+5 Exhibit E, Paragraph E.2.
 Exhibit E is also referred to as the Enforcement Terms.

-7 A CAP is a plan prepared and implemented pursuant to Paragraph E.3 of Exhibit E as the result of a Potential Violation.
+6 A CAP is a plan prepared and implemented pursuant to Paragraph E.3 of Exhibit E as the result of a Potential Violation.

-8 Servicer's Internal Review Group is an internal quality control group established by Servicer that is required to be independent from Servicer's mortgage servicing operations, as set out in Paragraph C.7 of Exhibit E.
+7 Servicer's Internal Review Group is an internal quality control group established by Servicer that is required to be independent from Servicer's mortgage servicing operations, as set out in Paragraph C.7 of Exhibit E.

-9 A test period is a period of three consecutive calendar months in which Metrics are tested to assess compliance with the Servicing Standards, and for Servicer, one month of each of its test periods is the last month of the prior calendar quarter and the remaining two months of each of its test periods are the first two calendar months of the next following calendar quarter.
+8 A Test Period is a period of three consecutive calendar months in which Metrics are tested to assess compliance with the Servicing Standards, and for Servicer, one month of each of its Test Periods is the last month of a calendar quarter and the remaining two months of each of its Test Periods are the first two calendar months of the following calendar quarter.
+By way of illustration, the Test Periods reported on in this Report extend from June 1, 2015 through August 31, 2015 (referred to as the Test Period for the third calendar quarter of 2015), and from September 1, 2015 through November 30, 2015 (referred to as the Test Period for the fourth calendar quarter of 2015).

-10 Paragraph E.5 of Exhibit E.
+9 Paragraph E.5 of Exhibit E.